China's Baidu tops profit estimates on ad sales growth | 4-Traders

-Revenue for the segment rose 25 percent to 21.1 billion Chinese yuan (2.36 billion pounds)in the second quarter.
+Revenue for the segment rose 25 percent to 21.1 billion Chinese yuan ($3.10 billion) in the second quarter.

 The company has seen rapid growth in its newsfeed product, an app that is similar to Facebook's feed, and has managed to escape the ire of regulators even as competitors continue to suffer temporary bans and fines for failing to censor content.